-- Public disclosure of the SEP; - Environmental reporting to national and local authorities including: - Annual and quarterly reports on MGD development for the National Agency for Mineral Resources, if needed; - Annual Environmental Report to EPA/ DDBRA on biodiversity; - Annual report on number of offshore operation hours for ACROPO. - Mass media reports including: - o Public announcements regarding the implementation of certain activities; - Press releases: - Social media updates.
+- Public disclosure of the SEP; - Environmental reporting to national and local authorities including: - Annual and quarterly reports on MGD development for the National Agency for Mineral Resources, if needed; - Annual Environmental Report to EPA/ DDBRA on biodiversity; - o Annual report on number of offshore operation hours for ACROPO. - · Mass media reports including: - o Public announcements regarding the implementation of certain activities; - o Press releases: - o Social media updates.